How to Present Personal Qualities in a Resume

 You will receive cool and useful material every week.

-What Features Should Be Included in Your CV
+What Features Should Be Included in Your Resume

-What personal qualities to include in a CV?
-Anything that suits the desired profession.
-These are skills indirectly related to the professional duties of the chosen position.
-For example, communication skills and active life positions are perfect for design and IT vacancies, and creativity is excellent quality for a QA.
+So, what personal qualities should I put on my resume?
+Anything that fits the desired profession.
+It is a set of skills indirectly related to the professional duties of the chosen position.
+For example, design and IT vacancies are perfect for communication and initiative; for QA, excellent quality will be creativity.

-Let's distinguish and analyze what personal qualities are usually included in a CV and what is the difference between them.
-There are 2 categories of skills, hard and soft.
-The former are directly related to professional activities, and the latter are auxiliary and show your personality.
-Consider the features of each group.
+Let's divide and dissect what are the personal qualities of the person on the resume and what is the difference between them.
+There are two categories of skills: hard and soft.
+The first is directly related to the professional activity; the second is supporting and defining the person as a person.
+Let's look at the features of each group.

-- The left hemisphere of the brain is responsible for them.
+- The left side of the brain is responsible for them.